guanjianyu/URoboVision/README.md

-# URoboVision
+# UVisionLogger
-Unreal plugin with a CameraActor that captures RGB-D data and publishes it via TCP
+Unreal plugin with a CameraActor that captures Color,Mask,Depth and Normal Images.
+And it can also save all images in [MongoDB](https://www.mongodb.com/) and [Bson](http://bsonspec.org/) file.